 We love the authentic feel of Kitich Camp Mathews Forest.
 And it really is one of the best options in Kenya for walking safari!

 ACCESS & LOCATION:

-Kitich Camp is situated in the Mathews Forest, part of the spectacular Matthews Range.
-Specifically the camp is positioned within a verdant glade on the upper slopes of the mountains, a lovely location far from the well-worn tourist trail.
+Kitich Camp is situated in the Mathews Forest, part of the spectacular Mathews Range.
+Specifically, the camp is positioned within a verdant glade on the upper slopes of the mountains, a lovely location far from the well-worn tourist trail.
 The camp is approached via a sandy road with acacia trees on each side, but lowlands soon give way to woodlands and a few buildings peep out from among the trees.

 Kitich’s communal areas are housed in a hut-style structure, its tiled roof propped up by wooden beams.
 Inside, there is a lounge comprising wooden-framed sofas and armchairs around a coffee table, plus a few low stools, patterned poufs, and a bookcase containing ample reading material.
 There is also a dining room, featuring a long table and upright chairs for communal meals, and a small bar.
 The whole building has a pleasant natural feel due to its materials and palette of mostly earthy tones.
 Just outside, there is a delightful deck, where guests can sit, eat, admire the view.
-The camp also boasts a naturally formed swimming pool and a fire pit, both perfect for relaxing between activities and getting to know your fellow travellers!
+The camp also boasts a naturally formed swimming pool and a fire pit, both perfect for relaxing between activities and getting to know your fellow travelers!